MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

   | `standard` | The `targetWidth` for chats and channels in desktop. |
   | `wide` | The `targetWidth` for any screen size beyond `standard`. |

-  The values of `targetWidth` refers to the relative width of the card and allows more flexibility in adapting to different screen sizes.
+  The values for `targetWidth` refers to the relative width of the card and allows more flexibility in adapting to different screen sizes.

   > [!NOTE]
   > We recommend to use the predefined values for the `targetWidth` property for your Adaptive Card and not the pixel sizes of screen.